freeCodeCamp/freeCodeCamp/guide/english/security/ddos-denial-of-service-attacks/index.md

 You can take the help from your system administrator to understand these points and configure your DNS and CDN appropriately.
 Finally, you will have the following configuration at your DNS.

+Fun Fact: GitHub survived the biggest DDos attack ever recorded... it was 1.35 teraboits per second of traffic.
+Read more about it at the link below!

 ### More Information

 * [Understanding Denial-of-Service Attacks](https://www.us-cert.gov/ncas/tips/ST04-015)
 * [Visualisation of DDoS Attacks Worldwide](http://www.digitalattackmap.com/#anim=1&color=0&country=ALL&list=0&time=17462&view=map "Visualisation of DDoS Attacks Worldwide")
 * [Kotaku Article about DDoS](https://kotaku.com/how-ddos-attacks-work-and-why-theyre-so-hard-to-stop-1676445620)
+* .[Github Survived the Biggest DDoS Attack Ever Recorded] (https://www.wired.com/story/github-ddos-memcached/)